 The Arabs had been obedient to the United Nations in the past and had shown confidence in this Organization.
-This had led them only to u catastrophe.
+This had led them only to a catastrophe.
 The Arabs had not been defeated by Jewish military power but by the action of the United Nations and of certain nations in particular - the United States and the Soviet Union.
-The Arabs sincerely desired peace, but only a peace with justice, and it was essential, therefore, that they should know the exact guarantees that would be available to protect their rights and interests.
+The Arabs sincerely desired peace, but only a peace with justice.